UPPS 05.05.03 - Fleet Management Plan

-Individuals may use university vehicles for official university business only and drivers must comply with Texas Government Code §2203.001 (e):
+Individuals may use university vehicles for official university business only.

 Individuals may not use university vehicles for travel outside the continental boundaries of the United States without prior approval of the fleet manager.
 Such travel requires special insurance and documentation.
 Account managers must contact the fleet manager three weeks prior to the departure date to obtain the required documentation.

 Employees may not use university vehicles for transportation to and from their home or to lunch.

 Departments seeking to order vehicles and trailers must submit the written justification for the purchase, including a cost-benefit analysis comparing purchase to leasing or spot rental of a vehicle, the name of the person assigned the vehicle, and an estimate of the annual mileage to the fleet manager.
 Departments should use the Request for New Vehicle form.
 The fleet manager will process all approved requests and obtain purchase price or bids prior to issuing the approval of the acquisition.
 Facilities Management Procurement section buyers will process all vehicle purchases; requests for departments to procure vehicles themselves must be approved by the fleet manager.